-1.2.
-Local context
+1.2 Local context

-- The Arthur Street HIA adjoins the Randwick Health and Education Precinct comprising the UNSW Kensington campus and the Randwick Hospitals Campus. - Directly east of the HIA is Randwick Junction town centre with retail, food, cafes, personal services, and business uses fronting Belmore Road.
-In addition, Randwick Junction possesses two shopping centres, being Randwick Plaza (Coles supermarket, retail shops and carpark) and Royal Randwick (Woolworths, food, retail, Council's Library, fitness centre and office/medical suites). - Randwick Junction is also a major transport hub for the LGA, connecting the Randwick city centre to Bondi Junction, Coogee, Maroubra and the Sydney CBD. - The Arthur Street HIA is situated along the L2 light rail route, connecting Randwick to the CBD via Moore Park.
-The UNSW High Street light rail station is located in the south west corner of the HIA with the Randwick terminus station located at the intersection of High Street and Belmore Road, just outside the HIA.
+- The Arthur Street HIA adjoins the Randwick Health and Education Precinct comprising the UNSW Kensington Campus and the Randwick Hospital Campus. - Directly east of the HIA is Randwick Junction Town Centre with retail, food, cafes, personal services, and business uses fronting Belmore Road.
+In addition, Randwick Junction has two shopping centres, being Randwick Plaza (Coles supermarket, retail shops and carpark) and Royal Randwick (Woolworths, food, retail, Council's Library, fitness centre and office/medical suites). - Randwick Junction is also a major transport hub for the LGA, connecting the Randwick city centre to Bondi Junction, Coogee, Maroubra and the Sydney CBD. - The Arthur Street HIA is situated along the L2 Light Rail route, connecting Randwick to the CBD via Moore Park.
+The UNSW High Street light rail station is immediately to the southwest of the HIA and the Randwick terminus station is to the southeast, near the intersection of High Street and Belmore Road.

-- To the west of the HIA is the Royal Randwick Racecourse. - Directly north of the HIA is Writtle Park Playground, a small neighbourhood park, and residential streets with similar land uses to the existing Arthur Street HIA.
+- To the west of the HIA is the Royal Randwick Racecourse. - Directly north of the HIA is Writtle Park and residential streets with a mix of low and medium density housing.

-Map 2: Local context - location of five Housing Investigation Areas
+Map 2: Local context - location of four Housing Investigation Areas

-2. Existing characteristics
+2. Existing character

-2.1.
-Description of the investigation area
+2.1 Description of the investigation area

 - The residential character of the Arthur Street HIA is different to the commercial and institutional land uses that surround the area.
-UNSW Kensington, the Randwick Hospitals Campus, Randwick Junction and The Royal Randwick Racecourse are the predominant land uses near within the HIA.
-The land uses within the HIA respond to these neighbouring institutions, including student accommodation, short term hospital accommodation and local medical facilities. - The HIA is largely medium density residential with a small number of commercial land uses.
-Despite the largely residential landscape, the HIA covers several busy main roads and public transport routes such as High Street, Wansey Road and Botany Street.
+UNSW Kensington Campus, the Randwick Hospital Campus, Randwick Junction Town Centre and the Royal Randwick Racecourse are the predominant surrounding land uses.
+The land uses within the HIA respond to these neighbouring institutions, providing student accommodation, short term hospital accommodation and local medical facilities. - The HIA largely consists primarily of medium density residential land uses with a small number of commercial land uses.
+The HIA is serviced by several main roads and public transport routes such as High Street, Wansey Road and Botany Street.